-- The distinction between theory and studio components of subjects taught is outdated a remnant of the previous curriculum structure, which is still in place despite the introduction of a synthetic approach (project-based modules). - The separation into three thematic sections appears to reflect the rigidity of the work ethic.
-Although the Department claims that modules are equally distributed among the three sections, one cannot fail to observe an uneven quality and intensity between subjects taught.
-The explanations offered by the Department relate the uneven distribution of staff recently retired in the three sections, as well as to didactic principles (including a wider body of knowledge and methodological plurality at undergraduate level).
+- The distinction between theory and studio components of subjects taught is outdated a remnant of the previous curriculum structure, which is still in place despite the introduction of a synthetic approach (project-based modules). - The separation into three thematic sections reflects the rigidity of the work ethic.
+One cannot fail to observe an uneven quality and intensity between subjects taught.
+The explanations offered by the Department relate the uneven distribution of staff recently retired in the three sections, as well as to didactic principles.
 The end result is that in content and structure the orientation towards interior architecture seems to prevail.
 Nevertheless, this orientation remains tentative (see more below).